Supporting First Nations Peoples

 Canvasing the views of candidates in the MPSC elections on First Nations issues.

-In November 2020 SWAN hosted its annual NAIDOC* Week Address on the theme: ‘Always was, Always will be’.
-This presentation was given by Teela Reid, a proud Wiradjuri and Wailwan woman, criminal defence lawyer and a passionate advocate for enshrining a First Nations Voice to Parliament in the Constitution and a Makarrata Commission to enable Treaty and Truth telling.
+Our NAIDOC 2020 address on the theme: ‘Always was, Always will be’ was given by Teela Reid, a proud Wiradjuri and Wailwan woman, criminal defence lawyer and a passionate advocate for enshrining a First Nations Voice to Parliament in the Constitution and a Makarrata Commission to enable Treaty and Truth- telling.
 For further information follow this link: Why Constitutional Enshrinement is Crucial to Australia’s Future

 SFN members engage with several local First Nations groups and communities, including:

 - The Warringinee Group based in the MPSC office in Hastings. http://www.mornpen.vic.gov.au/Community-Services/Aboriginal-and-Torres-Strait-Islander-Support